LTC/WBS Graduate Certificate in Ministry to Muslims

 This 24-credit certificate program through Wesley Biblical Seminary will give you a solid foundation in understanding the history and development of both Christianity and Islam.
 You will investigate deeply the core of Christian and Muslim worldviews.
 You will gain practical skills in evangelism, discipleship and church planting in Muslim contexts.
 The core courses in this certificate program are below.
 Other LTC courses can be substituted, in consultation with your academic advisor, for some of the first four LTC courses.

-4. Discipling and Planting Churches in Muslim Communities
+4. Discipling and Planting Churches in Muslim Communities (MS640) - taught by Dr. Don Little

 5. Discipleship and Spiritual Formation